dfeneyrou/styml/README.md

 assert(memcmp(&pointRead, &point, sizeof(MyPoint)) == 0);
 ```

-> [!WARNING]
+> __IMPORTANT:__
 >  - the conversion class shall be placed in the `styml` namespace
 >  - it is up to the conversion class to throw the `ConvertException` in case of syntax errors
 >  - design note: the usage of std::string and exceptions are used for convenience, not performance

 </details>

 ### Support